michaeltucker-astro/ObsTools/README.md

 Strongly suggest creating a new Anaconda environment for these tools, will prevent any dependency conflicts Assuming you have Anaconda installed, do the following:
 (replace ObsTools with whatever you want to name this environment)
-$conda create -n ObsTools python=3.6 numpy scipy matplotlib astropy argparse pip Then activate the environment:
+$conda create -n ObsTools python=3.6 numpy scipy matplotlib astropy argparse pip pandas Then activate the environment:
 $source activate ObsTools (or whatever you named it) Now you're ready to roll.